-Research shows that humans have an innate biological connection with animals, and a natural instinct to nurture and care for other living things.
-This affinity for the natural world is so apparent when we observe children’s excitement about animals and their strong desire to interact with them.
-The bonds that children form with pets, and their fascination with all things related to nature can present an important opportunity to develop important life skills.
+This affinity for the natural world is apparent when we observe children’s excitement about animals and their strong desire to interact with them.
+The bonds that children form with pets and their fascination with all things related to nature can present an important opportunity to develop important life skills.

 Image: Busy Bees at Fraser Coast

-Many of our Busy Bees Locations offer animal experiences for children in a way that supports their learning and role models appropriate behaviours and relationships with animals.
+At Busy Bees many of our Busy Bees locations offer animal experiences for children in a way that supports their learning and role models appropriate behaviours and relationships with animals.

 - Children are supervised at all times during their interactions with Service pets